Danand/stable-diffusion-scripts/README.md

 11. Enter the U-Net learning rate (default: `0.0001`).
 12. Enter the text encoder learning rate (default: `5e-5`).
 13. Enter the noise offset (default: `0.0`).
-14. Choose a sampler (a list of compatible samplers will be provided by the script).

 #### Set up weights of images for LoRA training